Image

 ---------------------------------------

-The Symposium was a hybrid event, with invited speakers giving afternoon presentations in Baird Auditorium of the National Museum of Natural History (NMNH) for both in-person and virtual guests.
-This was followed by a poster session and evening reception for in-person guests at the Conservatory of the U.S. Botanic Garden.
+The Symposium will feature invited speakers giving afternoon presentations in Baird Auditorium of the National Museum of Natural History (NMNH) in Washington, D.C., for both in-person and virtual guests.
+The talks will be followed by a poster session and evening reception for in-person guests at the Conservatory of the U.S. Botanic Garden.

 ---------------------------------------